Lenders-Cooperative/django-twilio-2fa/README.md

 The presentation code uses [Bootstrap 5](https://getbootstrap.com/docs/5.1/), [Font Awesome 5](https://fontawesome.com/v5/search), and [django-widget-tweaks](https://github.com/jazzband/django-widget-tweaks).
 None are an absolute requirement and can be removed using custom templates or, in the case of Font Awesome, defining the `METHOD_DISPLAY_CB` setting.

+All templates are in the `twilio_2fa` directory.
+To override these templates, you can put your version in your own `twilio_2fa` directory anywhere your templates are stored.

 <img src="docs/assets/customization-diagram.png" width="50%">

 ### `_base.html`